Sidhant8591/AWS-Three-Tier-Web-Architecture/README.md

 ## Description:

+Building modern web applications requires a design that's scalable, secure, and easy to maintain.
+One of the most popular design patterns to achieve this is the Three-Tier Architecture.
+In this blog, we'll explore what it is, why it's useful, and how to build it using AWS.

 When building a cloud-based application, the underlying architecture and environment are just as critical as the application itself.
 There are many considerations when deciding on the proper architecture of your app:

 **Scalability**: How easily and/or frequently does the app need to scale up or down?
 How much value do you put into not having to constantly micro-manage and monitor resource usage?